blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 `Ghitza and Gelman <http://www.stat.columbia.edu/~gelman/research/published/misterp.pdf>`_ (p.
 769), to compute the adjustment for each state/year.

-Also, CPS data
+Also, CPS-VRS data
 `seems to under-report
 <https://static1.squarespace.com/static/5fac72852ca67743c720d6a1/t/5ff8a986c87fc6090567c6d0/1610131850413/CPS_AFS_2021.pdf>`_
 the gaps between White and non-White voters.
 So all of our results looking at turnout gaps should be viewed skeptically: the gaps are likely larger than we see in the data.
-There are other publically available surveys which do validate these reponses, primarily the `CCES <https://cces.gov.harvard.edu>`_.
+There are other publically available surveys which validate survey reponses, when possible, via state voter files, primarily the
+`CCES <https://cces.gov.harvard.edu>`_.
 That survey is smaller: approximately 50,000 people surveyed each year, with about 40,000 validated voters.
 For the sake of a first analysis, we will start with the CPS data.

-The 100,000 people surveyed by the CPS are distributed throughout the country, so there will only be a limited number of people in each state, particularly less populous ones.
+The 100,000 people surveyed by the CPS-VRS are distributed throughout the country, so there will only be a limited number of people in each state, particularly less populous ones.
 Once you start breaking those people down by demographic groups, the number of people per group gets quite small.
 For example, our model has binary groupings for age, sex and